 Online synchronous training refers to virtual instructor-led training (VILT) in interactive virtual classrooms and other formats, like webinars, with varying amounts of interaction among learners and between the learner and the instructor.
-Asynchronous online training is available in dozens of formats and approaches, from eLearning modules to videos, podcasts, microlearning, games, and more.
+Asynchronous online training is available in dozens of formats and approaches, from eLearning modules to videos, podcasts, microlearning, game-based learning, and more.

 Your organization might use an on-site or cloud-based learning management system (LMS) to house your online training modules and handle enrolling and tracking learners and their progress.
 Your LMS might also be able to track some virtual learning, such as virtual classroom sessions and webinars, and handle enrollments for these courses.
 If you don’t already have an LMS, your L&D team will need to choose one.
 The team making the LMS purchase decision might include the consultant who helped with your training audit, as well as a project manager, training admin, designer or developer, and others.

 Your LMS is likely to offer a search function and allow learners to browse course offerings and resources.
 Learners might select training courses or be assigned, either by their managers or by training administrators, to training that is required or beneficial for people in their job role.
 Your LMS might support internal certifications, learning paths, career pathing, and competency management for succession planning.

 You might also choose to use an authoring tool to create online training modules and other forms of digital training content.
 These can include gamified microlearning, learning games, videos, podcasts, eBooks, animations, and immersive scenarios.
 Providing online training content in a variety of formats and providing interactive activities where learners can apply what they are learning provides a rich and effective learning experience.